staticbackendhq/site/content/blog/20210113-example-collaborative-websocket.md

 ```

 Joining a channel is straightforward.
 Notice the naming convention for the
 database events channel.
-It's using the "DB-" prefix followed by the repository
+It's using the `"db-"` prefix followed by the repository
 name.

 ## Processing incoming messages